-Seven synchronized red signals spread across 30,000 lightyears mysteriously appeared in space and the Federation's efforts to figure out what they are have been met with disastrous results.
+Seven synchronized red signals spread across 30,000 lightyears mysteriously appeared in space, and the Federation's efforts to figure out what they are have been met with disastrous results.
 The USS Enterprise, Starfleet's most advanced ship, suffered a catastrophic meltdown after tracing one of the signals, forcing Captain Pike (Anson Mount) to take the helm of the USS Discovery in search of clues about this imminent threat to the galaxy.
 The signals' arrival also coincides with Spock's (Ethan Peck) apocalyptic visions of a Red Angel, setting the stage for an overarching mystery spanning the entire second season.

-There are plenty of questions that need to be answered about this ambiguous figure and those cryptic signals but here's what we know so far:
+There are plenty of questions that need to be answered about this ambiguous figure and those cryptic signals, but here's what we know so far:

+Spock predicted the signals before they appeared.
 In order to cope with recurring nightmares as a child, Spock learned to draw and that skill has served him well.
-Those horrific dreams returned in adulthood and Spock sketched what turned out to be the seven red signals two months prior to their appearance in space, giving Burnham her first clue to unlocking the head-scratching mystery.
+Those horrific dreams returned in adulthood and Spock sketched what turned out to be the seven red signals two months prior to their appearance in space, giving Michael Burnham (Sonequa Martin-Green) her first clue to unlocking the head-scratching mystery.

-Season 2 finds Spock unable to decipher what those Red Angel visions mean and that has essentially broken his brain.
+The Red Angel mystery has broken Spock's brain.
+Season 2 finds Spock unable to decipher what those Red Angel visions mean, and that has essentially broken his brain.
 Taking several months off from serving as Pike's first officer aboard the USS Enterprise, he secretly checked himself into a psychiatric facility on Starbase 5.

 "He's had an experience with the Red Angel that kind of pushed him beyond logic," Ethan Peck previously told TV Guide.
 "He has to uncover his emotional side to have a deeper understanding of what's going on."

-The USS Discovery locked in on one of the signals which took them all the way to the Earth-like planet New Eden, where a group of soldiers were rescued by that mysterious Red Angel 200 years prior.
+It's somehow connected to the red signals.
+The USS Discovery locked in on one of the signals.
+This took them all the way to the Earth-like planet New Eden, where a group of soldiers were rescued by that mysterious Red Angel 200 years prior.
 They were hiding out in a church during the chaos of World War III when the figure came to their rescue and sent them far across the galaxy to the Beta quadrant.
 Although the angel remains an enigma, it's clearly drawn to individuals in dire situations and appears to be using the signals in its efforts to help.